Changing ClickHouse® settings at the query level

 -

 SELECT name, description, value FROM system.settings;The result contains names, descriptions, and values of ClickHouse® settings at the query level.
-The result displays values for the current session and the user who established that session.
+All these are values for the current session and the user who initiated that session.

 Specifying ClickHouse® settings using the Yandex Cloud interfaces